The difference between government and the state

 By Shivute Kaapanda [Think Tank Africa]

-In the world characterized by the love and frenzy of Instagram and less political education especially among the African youth not everybody can properly distinguish the terms “State” and “Government”.
+In the world characterized by lack of political literature not everybody can properly distinguish the terms “State” and “Government”.

-The State has four elements namely, population, territory, government and sovereignty.
-While Government is a narrow concept and it’s simply an element of the state.
-It is rightly said that the state is an organic concept in which the government is a part.
+Government is a narrow concept and it’s simply an element of the state.
+It’s rightly said that the state is an organic concept in which the government is a part.

 The state possesses sovereignty, its authority is absolute and unlimited.
 Its power cannot be taken away by any other institution.
 Government possesses no sovereignty, no original authority but only derivative powers delegated by the state through its constitution.
 Powers of government are delegated and limited.